• Skip to primary navigation

 What Are The Requirements To Become A Structural Engineer?

-To become a structural engineer, you need to satisfy certain educational and licensing requirements.
-In every country, you must meet the same educational requirement of at least a bachelor’s degree to qualify you for entry-level structural engineering jobs.
+To become a structural engineer, you must satisfy specific educational and licensing requirements.
+In every country, you must meet the exact educational requirement of at least a bachelor’s degree to qualify you for entry-level structural engineering jobs.

 That is to say, a bachelor’s degree in Structural Engineering or a Bachelor of Science in Civil Engineering is a must.